The Complete Bruges Belgium Travel Guide

 Packing Tips

-Outside of taking care of the passport, visa, and immunization requirements so that you can get into Belgium and don’t get sick, there is no more important pre-travel planning task than making sure you pack the right clothing and gear for your trip.
-To help make sure you are properly packed and prepared, I have included links to some of my packing resources in my Bruges Belgium Travel Guide below for you to review.
+Outside of knowing the entry and immunization requirements, there is no pre-travel task more important than packing.
+Don’t worry, I am here to make sure you are packed and prepared for your trip.
+I have included links to my packing resources in my Bruges, Belgium travel guide below for you to review.

 Bruges Travel Guide